SanchitBRO/WCAT/README.md

 ## Edge cases:

-• If file entered is not found then it gives file does not exist error.
+• If file entered is not found then it does not gives file does not exist error.